dabamos/openadms-node/README.md

 The documentation is hosted on the
 [project website](https://www.dabamos.de/manual/openadms-node/).
 See `./docs` for how to build the documentation from source.

+## Supported Sensors
+For a list of tested sensors, see https://dabamos.de/sensors.

 ## Running Tests
 You can start the unit tests with: